 Generally speaking, tea tree oil is safe for external, topical use.
 One should never consume this essential oil.

 Tea tree oil can cause skin irritation and allergic reactions in some people, resulting in redness, inflammation, and itchiness.
-Hence, it is recommended to perform a patch test, even if you use small amounts of tea tree oil for nail fungus.
+Hence, it is recommended to perform a patch test, even if you use small amounts of tea tree oil for nail fungus treatment.

 To safely use this essential oil, mix a few drops with a carrier oil like olive oil, almond oil or coconut oil and apply it to your skin or nails.
 Avoid using it directly without diluting it on your nails or skin, as it is quite potent.
 Using a carrier oil can reduce the risk of side effects and also help deliver the essential oils into the skin with better absorption.